gcallah/Rationalism/scapegoat/trumpscapegoat.md

 murders throughout history, a close heir to a throne murders a closer heir to that throne in order to grab it for him-or-her-self.

-What tends to keep mediation external in any society if the idea of "degree," a hierarchy of statuses where those with a lower status look to those of higher status as models for their own desires, but do not entertain the idea that they can actually *become* their model.
+What tends to keep mediation external in any society is the idea of "degree," a hierarchy of statuses where those with a lower status look to those of higher status as models for their own desires, but do not entertain the idea that they can actually *become* their model.
 But because in any society these